更多資源 - 應用報告

 November 16, 2020

 With a typical ELISA protocol, several repeated cycles of microplate washing, reagent addition and incubation are executed to add specific reagents and to remove unbound material before data collection.
 This often manual process requires a technician to manage timing and to be available to move the plate between a washer and multiple dispensers.
-The EL406™ combination washer dispenser increases a laboratory’s efficiency and productivity.
-This automation friendly, multifunctional instrument uniquely combines the industry standard 405 washer with a peristaltic reagent pumping system and two highly accurate syringe drive dispensers.
-The wash module incorporates BioTek’s Dual-Action manifold design for 96-, 384-, and 1536-well microplates, along with optimized flow rates for cell-based applications.
-The peristaltic pump utilizes a unique design to provide accurate and precise volumes ranging from 1 µL to 3 mL.
+The Agilent BioTek EL406 combination washer dispenser increases a laboratory’s efficiency and productivity.
+This automation friendly, multifunctional instrument combines the industry standard Agilent BioTek 405 washer with a peristaltic reagent pumping system and two highly accurate syringe drive dispensers.
+The wash module incorporates the Agilent BioTek Dual-Action manifold design for 96-, 384-, and 1536-well microplates, along with optimized flow rates for cell-based applications.
+The peristaltic pump uses a unique design to provide accurate and precise volumes ranging from 1 µL to 3 mL.
 With two optional syringe pump dispensers, a total of three reagents can be dispensed without operator intervention.
-Together with a BioStack™ 4 microplate stacker as a batch processor, the EL406 will manage all liquid handling steps of an ELISA, inclusive of incubations.
-Users simply press a button and walk away, eliminating multiple instruments and saving both bench space and cost.
-Here we describe the specifics of such a system.
+This application note describes the automation of commercially available ELISA kits.

 Many biochemical assays involve the addition of different reagent fluids interrupted by delays or incubations to allow for reactions to occur.
 Originally, these assays were performed in test tubes, but they have since been converted to microplates as a means to reduce reagent volume and increase throughput.
 For example, the typical ELISA assay involves the addition of two to three different reagents and wash steps to remove unbound materials from the well, leaving only specifically bound material attached to the solid surface of the microplate well.